-Quite possibly one of my more ambitious efforts was to create a CBRN sensor that could be remotely fired from a weapon.
-This effort started when I was creating a concept of a multi-headed Nuclear/Gas/Chemical sensor in where a single compute unit would be able to have interchangeable head units to find different materials – thus reducing the mount of sensors a solider would need to carry.
-While this effort was being designed, it was said tongue in cheek; “It would be really cool if you could put it in a cannon…”.
-One week later with the assistance of an AR15 Can Launcher, the Launchable CBRN sensor was born.
+One of my more ambitious projects was creating a CBRN (Chemical, Biological, Radiological, and Nuclear) sensor that could be remotely fired from a weapon.
+The idea for this project arose while I was developing a concept for a multi-headed Nuclear/Gas/Chemical sensor, where a single computer unit would have interchangeable head units to detect different materials, thus reducing the number of sensors a soldier would need to carry.
+Initially, this idea was mentioned jokingly “It would be really cool if you could put it in a cannon…” but I took that as a challenge and a week later, with the help of an AR15 Can Launcher, the launchable CBRN sensor was developed.

-The first prototype was 3D printed out of PLA for simplicity sakes.
-Head units derived power and communications through a set of pogo pins on the top of what I called the “Brain Unit”.
-The brain unit spoke LoRa to a custom LoRa clip on modem we built for an Android phone and the device readings were fed into ATAK’s RN Plugin.
+The first prototype of the CBRN sensor was 3D printed using PLA for ease of use.
+The head units received power and communication through pogo pins on the top of the “Brain Unit”.
+The brain unit communicated using LoRa to a custom LoRa modem that we built for an Android phone and the sensor readings were input into ATAK’s RN Plugin.

-After demoing the concept at an IoT Field Day we caught the eye of a SOCOM training facility that was looking for novel ideas for the warfighter of the future.
-Here it was asked if we could custom make the concept to detect Methane while shooting the device from an M203 Grenade Launcher.
+After demonstrating the concept at an IoT Field Day, we drew attention from a SOCOM training facility that was looking for innovative ideas for the future warfighters.
+They asked if we could customize the concept to detect methane and launch the device using an M203 Grenade Launcher.

-The device ran off a single rechargeable AA style battery and had and average life of about 6 hours, well more than what we needed.
-The concept was simple enough – shoot the sensor into a confined area where you could not send a human or a robot and get the measurements of the environment.
-The execution on the other hand was difficult.
-Shooting something like this out of a low powered AR15 can launcher was one thing – but an M203 packs a significant punch.
-The entire device needed to be potted and a custom shell needed to be milled.
+The device was powered by a single rechargeable AA battery and had an average battery life of about 6 hours, which exceeded our requirements.
+The concept was straightforward: launch the sensor into a confined area where it would be unsafe to send humans or robots and gather measurements of the environment.
+However, executing this idea was challenging.
+Launching something like this from a low-powered AR15 can launcher was one thing, but an M203 grenade launcher has a much greater force.
+To accommodate this, the entire device needed to be encased in a protective material and a custom shell had to be milled.

-For the shell, I chose to use anodized aluminum – mainly because it is not sparking.
-After months of designing, building, redesigning and rebuilding we finally came up with a solution that would house the device securely enough to withstand the forces of the ignition as well as its impact into a wall.
-A series of ten final shell prototypes were manufactured.
+For the device’s shell, I chose to use anodized aluminum because it does not spark.
+After months of designing, building, redesigning, and rebuilding, we finally developed a solution that securely housed the device and could withstand the forces of ignition and impact into a wall.
+Ten final shell prototypes were manufactured.

-Even though the chip was 100% potted and the shells were design to take the impact, we still saw significant failures in the testing of the device surrounding the battery and the life span of the physical sensor itself.
+Despite the chip being completely encased and the shells being designed to withstand impact, we still encountered significant failures in testing, primarily related to the battery and the lifespan of the physical sensor.

-Failing fast and learning from our mistakes made us nimble in the redesign process and we have started to explore partnering with a few different vendors to supply advanced absorption materials to handle the forces on hand.
+Failing fast and learning from our mistakes enabled us to be agile in the redesign process.
+We are now exploring partnerships with vendors to provide advanced materials to handle the forces encountered.

-Currently the launchable sensor is on the back burner while I focus on another project, but the effort is far from over.
-I expect to pick up development again in early 2023. .
+Currently, the launchable sensor project is on hold as I focus on another project, but the development is far from over.
+I plan to resume development in early 2023.